Geoffrey Howe: Relationship with Thatcher

 Tensions began to emerge in 1982 during the Falklands War when Thatcher, on the advice of Harold Macmillan (who warned against including the Treasury), refused to appoint him to the war cabinet.
 During his first budget, Thatcher wrote to Adam Ridley: "The trouble with people like Geoffrey – lawyers – they are too timid."
 On the occasion of the general election victory of 1983, there were heated exchanges of views in No. 10 on her decision to move him to the Foreign Office.
-Howe was one of those who persuaded Michael Heseltine that on balance, it was probably better that he, rather than she, resign during the Westland Affair in 1986.
+Howe was one of those who persuaded Michael Heseltine that on balance, it was probably better that he, rather than she, resign during the Westland affair in 1986.
 At the Scottish Party Conference in Perth in 1987, Howe spelt out his position for the European single market and the proposed Delors Plan (Thatcher having accepted the Single European Act in 1986).
 In the following year, Thatcher made her speech at Bruges declining the offer to deepen the bureaucratic state towards a "Federalist Superstate".

 At the Madrid inter-governmental conference, the tensions were ratcheted higher as Thatcher emphatically renounced any advance in British policy over the European agenda for "ever closer union" of political and economic forces.
 Howe forced her to give conditions for entering the proposal for entry to the ERM in June 1989.
 Howe and Nigel Lawson threatened to resign, but she called his bluff by appointing John Major over his head.
 Howe resented having to give up the state residence of Chevening in Kent on being effectively demoted to Lord President of the Council.
 He deeply resented leaving the Foreign and Commonwealth Office, a job he had always coveted.
-It looked like a natural reshuffle when Lawson resigned, but Howe was frozen out of the inner circle.
+When Lawson resigned, it looked like a natural reshuffle, but Howe was frozen out of the inner circle.
 When Howe attended a meeting with the Queen, he found that Britain had joined the ERM before he had been informed about it – the ERM had been Howe's policy.
 The pound sterling was thus pegged to the Deutsche Mark instead of the US dollar.
-The consequence was that Britain's currency was pummelled into devaluation by a much stronger German economy.
-The option to leave cost Britain billions in 1992.
+The consequence was that Britain's currency was pummelled into devaluation by a much stronger German economy – the option to leave cost Britain billions in 1992.
 But at the Rome Summit in October 1990, Thatcher was said to have exclaimed, in a fit of pique, "no, no, no" to the Delors Plan and repeated the government's policy at Paris summit on 18–20 November.
 She also repeated the "no, no, no" message in the House of Commons on her return to Westminster.
-Howe had told Brian Walden (a former Labour MP) on ITV's Weekend World that the "government did not oppose the principle of a single currency", which was factually inaccurate.
+Howe had told Brian Walden (a former Labour MP) on ITV's Weekend World that the "government did not oppose the principle of a single currency", which was factually accurate – as its policy was that the "hard ECU" could evolve into a single currency, but that a single currency should not be imposed – but contrary to Thatcher's emerging view.